Usage

 configure inventory firmware-revision value

-the firmware-revision is fetched from /sys/class/dmi
+fault, the firmware-revision is fetched from /sys/class/dmi

 unconfigure inventory firmware-revision